EngrArsalanPervez/NatsServerCClient/README.md

 NATS Server is like a PIPE/FIFO between two physical systems or applications.
 One application sends data to NATS server while the other application receives data from NATS server

+### Basic NATS Server as a PIPE with no Data-Retention or Data-Deletion Policy

+Go to FIFO > README.md

+### Advanced NATS Server with Data-Retention and Data-Deletion Policy

 ## Pre-requisites

 1. Ubuntu